 The Supreme Court began hearing arguments on President Obama’s beloved Affordable Care Act, one of the most politically contested cases in recent memory, this past March.

 The statement seems counterintuitive.
-If the Supreme Court shoots down the ACA, several provisions relying on a strong health IT foundation go down with it – namely HIEs, ACOs and increased government transparency.
-While different from EHRs, the HITECH Act and Meaningful Use, these areas have strong ties to health IT.
+If the Supreme Court shoots down the ACA, several provisions relying on strong health IT foundation go down with it – namely HIEs, ACOs, and increased government transparency.
+While different from EHRs, the HITECH Act, and Meaningful Use, these areas have strong ties to health IT.
 In other words, their downfall could bring about negative consequences for the health IT field.

 Although not mandatory, EHRs are still a quality measure under health reform’s final ACO rule, though they’re not the only option.
 Participants can also use web-based practice reporting and other alternatives to report quality measures.

 Proposed rules mandated by the reform law increase the U.S. government’s focus on transparency and consumer access to data.
 The health care overhaul led to the creation of initiatives like HealthCare.gov, providing data on health insurance rate hikes organized by state, and online tools to help small businesses compare health plans.

 Can the nationwide impetus develop health IT solutions to archaic healthcare problems dwindle as a result?
 It’s unlikely.
 Initiatives to bolster the health IT field bridge partisan divides.

 Legislators generally acknowledge the importance of leveraging healthcare technology to upgrade the country’s healthcare system, so much so that little has been questioned about the American Recovery and Reinvestment Act’s $25.8 billion dollars in health IT investments and incentives.